beautylix/contentinsert/README.md

 Content Insert Plugin
 --------------------------
-There are 6 banners available to insert content such as advertisement code.
+There are 3 blocks available to insert content such as advertisement code.
+>- Top logo position
 >- Header banner
->- Top side banner
+>- Top of sidebar
->- Bottom side banner
+>- Bottom of sidebar
->- Before comments banner
->- After comments banner
 >- Foot banner

 ####How to use: